LintaoAmons/cd-project.nvim/README.md

 ## CONTRIBUTING

+- [ ] Remember the buffer and cursor location while switch to the project

 Don't hesitate to ask me anything about the codebase if you want to contribute.

 You can contact with me by drop me an email or [telegram](https://t.me/+ssgpiHyY9580ZWFl)